 The Science of Leap Years and Ancient Hindu Calendars

-Have you ever wondered why we have an extra day in February every four years?
+Have you ever thought why we have an extra day in February every four years?
 This phenomenon, known as a leap year, has been a part of our calendars for centuries.
 But why do we need it and how is it related to ancient Hindu calendars?
+To understand this, we must first recognize that a solar year is not exactly 365 days long.

 The Earth’s Orbit Around the Sun